thinkb4/a-walk-in-javascript/day_03.md

 2. [Static built-in constructor method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create#Syntax) ( `Object.create(proto, [propertiesObject])` )
 3. [Object constructor notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#Syntax)  ( `new Object()` )

-Each one of the forms will provide you different characteristics but all will end up creating the same thing, a n ew object.
-I listed them in order being the first the most common and the third the least used.
+Each form provides different characteristics but all will end up creating the same thing, a new object.
+I listed them in order, being the first the most common one and the third the least used.

 ## Properties

-As we saw before, properties come in two flavors which can be defined in terms of `descriptors`, `data descriptors` and `accessor descriptors`.
+As we saw before, properties come in two flavors which can be defined in terms of `descriptors`: `data descriptors` and `accessor descriptors`.

 > A data descriptor is a property that has a value, which may or may not be writable.
 An accessor descriptor is a property described by a getter-setter pair of functions.
 A descriptor must be one of these two flavors; it cannot be both.
 >